Opinion: The Last of Us has settled one of the internet’s oldest arguments

 The Last of Us has settled one of the internet’s oldest arguments

-It’s possible that movie and television studios may begin to recognise what a potential untapped gold mine there could be in making an effort to faithfully adapt video games
+It’s possible that movie and television studios may begin to recognise what an untapped gold mine there could be in making an effort to adapt video games faithfully

-HBO’s critically acclaimed adaptation of Naughty Dog’s hit video game franchise The Last of Us has finally revealed to the world at large something that we antisocial nerds have been arguing on internet forums for years: video games are great, and we’re cool for liking them.
+HBO’s critically acclaimed adaptation of Naughty Dog’s hit video-game franchise The Last of Us has finally revealed to the world at large something that we antisocial nerds have been arguing on internet forums for years: video games are great, and we’re cool for liking them.

 It was always going to happen eventually.
 The dorks won the culture wars a long time ago; now that we live in a world where most of our mothers can identify Rocket Raccoon on sight, it was only a matter of time before gamers managed to shed the decades-old image of a maladjusted Dorito-stained gremlin living in their mother’s basement.

-It’s been a hard-fought road though, not helped in the least by the long list of abysmal video game adaptations that it took to finally get to this point.
+It’s been a hard-fought road, though, not helped in the least by the long list of abysmal video-game adaptations that it took to finally get to this point.
 Street Fighter.
 Prince of Persia.
 Every single Resident Evil movie.
 We thank you for your service; now please go away and never come back.

-In fact, The Last of Us has the distinct honour of not only being the best video game adaptation ever made (yes, I’m ready to make that call after only three episodes; the bar is in the sewer), but also of being the only good video game adaptation ever made.
+In fact, The Last of Us has the distinct honour of not only being the best video-game adaptation ever made (yes, I’m ready to make that call after only three episodes; the bar is in the sewer), but also being the only good video-game adaptation ever made.

-I know that it’s the done thing to couch a statement like that with “in my opinion” but no, I’m not doing it.
-Video game adaptations have had a well-earned reputation for being borderline unwatchable since the first person looked at a plucky little Italian cartoon plumber and said “You know who would be perfect in that role?
+I know that it’s the done thing to couch a statement like that with “in my opinion”, but no, I’m not doing it.
+Video-game adaptations have had a well-earned reputation for being borderline unwatchable since the first person looked at a plucky little Italian cartoon plumber and said, “You know who would be perfect in that role?
 Bob Hoskins.”

 It’s fine, you’re allowed to say it.
 We don’t have to relitigate every piece of media from our childhoods.
-We don’t have to sit here and pretend that Double Dragon: The Movie is an underrated gem because we never grew out of being contrarian.
+We don’t have to sit here and pretend that the film version of Double Dragon is an underrated gem because we never grew out of being contrarian.
 This isn’t Twitter.

-What’s weird, though, is that video game adaptations shouldn’t be bad.
+What’s weird, though, is that video-game adaptations shouldn’t be bad.
 In fact, they should be the most reliably successful type of adaptation.
 The Last of Us shouldn’t be the exception; it should be the rule.

 Sure, if you’re going to go out of your way to make a Pac Man movie or whatever, then you’re setting yourself up to fail.
 There isn’t a lot of story in a circle eating smaller, less interesting circles.